 How To Create A Circle Logo In Photoshop

-To do this, go to View > New Guide.
+Create a square document and go to View > New Guide.

 Next, check ‘horizontal’ for the guide orientation and 50% for the position.
-Then, do this again but check ‘vertical’ for the orientation and 50% for the position, instead.
+Then, do this again, but check ‘vertical’ for the orientation and 50% for the position instead.
 This will place two guides to help locate the center of your canvas.

-Step 2 – Drawing The Ellipse Shape
+Step 2: Draw The Ellipse Shape

 Then, double-click the point where the two guides meet and enter 715 pixels for both width and height.
 Check the ‘From Center’ checkbox and click ‘OK’.